Cubs vs. Red Sox Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has 65 hits with 13 doubles, a triple, nine home runs, 20 walks and 29 RBI.
-He's also stolen 11 bases.
+- Cody Bellinger has put up 67 hits with 13 doubles, a triple, 11 home runs and 20 walks.
+He has driven in 31 runs with 11 stolen bases.

 Bellinger Recent Games